 Property ownership in Mexico, as elsewhere, carries a number of responsibilities.
-For example, you have to actively maintain the house and grounds to protect your investment, fulfill tax obligations and, if the property is part of a gated community or condominium, pay home owner association (HOA) fees.
+For example, you have to actively maintain the house and grounds to protect your investment, keep it secure and, if the property is part of a gated community or condominium, pay home owner association (HOA) fees.

 Although home insurance is not obligatory by law in Mexico (if your property is mortgaged, the lender may insist the property is covered), it’s prudent to factor-in a property insurance policy to your annual budget to protect your assets and, importantly, to defend against third party liabilities.

 Third party liability in relation to home ownership doesn’t seem as obvious a risk as it is with driving a car, but in the event of an accident or mishap involving your property, your liabilities as home owner to third parties will become apparent.

 Consider the trees in your garden.
 Trees falling in a wind storm can come down with tremendous force, and will easily cause material damage to your own property—and possibly to your neighbor’s.
 In acute cases they can cause bodily harm or fatalities.
 Mexico experiences stormy days, even in the highlands away from the coasts, and some of those storms will cause trees to fall down.
 Garden walls can also be subject to sudden and unexpected collapse, especially during an earthquake, or if they are old or have weakened foundations.

 A common situation where homeowners unwittingly become exposed to liabilities is when they own a condominium, or live inside a gated community.
 They think the insurance policy —paid for through their Home Owner Association fees— that covers the building or the estate also covers them personally.
 It usually doesn’t.
 For example, when a water leak from the kitchen or shower room in your condo causes damage to units below yours, the repair bill becomes your responsibility.